scala/docs.scala-lang/_overviews/scala3-contribution/arch-types.md

 ### Method Definition Types

-We saw above that method definitions can have an underlying type of either `PolyType`, `MethodType`, or `ExprType`. `PolyType` and `MethodType` may be mixed recursively however, and either can appear as the result type of the other.
+You can see above that method definitions can have an underlying type of either `PolyType`, `MethodType`, or `ExprType`. `PolyType` and `MethodType` may be mixed recursively however, and either can appear as the result type of the other.